la-ninpre/diceware-booklet/README.md

-I know that hard-coding(?) page layout is a bad thing to do and I know that there is probably some specialized software to do this brochure page order, but I have not found anything more or less useful.
+I know that hard-coding(?) page layout is a bad thing to do and I know that there is probably some specialized software to do this brochure page order, but I have not found anything useful.
 Source was made using LibreOffice Draw.

 To make a booklet you have to print firstly odd pages, then turn the sheets and print the even ones.
-Of cource, if your printer is capable of printing on both sides you're good.
+Of course, if your printer is capable of printing on both sides you're good.
 Then you should cut the page in a half horizontally, fold the lower part behind the upper, turning it upside down and, finally, binding everything in a desired